Skip to content

 • Write clearly and concisely

-• Include brief code examples when helpful
+• Include brief code examples when helpful with before/after patterns

-• Focus on project-specific guidelines, that will result in relevant suggestions you actually want to get
+• Focus on project-specific guidelines that will result in relevant suggestions you actually want to get

 • AI models may not process effectively very long documents